kmorning/strapi-blog-test/README.md

-# Strapi application
+# Static Blog Strapi Backend

-A quick description of your strapi application
+Based on the tutorial at https://strapi.io/blog/build-a-static-blog-with-gatsby-typescript-and-strapi.